From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-Sam Monaco was born in Omaha in 1914.
-Returned to his parents native Carlentini, Sicily around 1920 when he was six years old.
-He came back to his hometown in Omaha in 1932 at the age of 18.
-He was peddling oranges on the streets when he decided to return to his hometown.
-By that time he had forgotten all of the English he learned in his youth.
-He quickly found work for fruit dealer John Rosso.
-Sam eventually became a partner in the business before taking it over when John retired in 1948.
+One of those men was Sam Monaco.
+Born in Omaha in 1914, he moved to his parents’ native Carlentini, Sicily, around 1920 when he was six years old.
+He was peddling oranges when he decided to return to Omaha in 1932.
+Over the years he had forgotten all of the English he learned during his youth, requiring him to learn it all over again.
+Back in Omaha, he quickly found work for fruit dealer John Rosso.
+Monaco eventually became a partner in the business before taking it over when John retired in 1948.

-Joe Vitale, meanwhile, was born in Omaha in 1919 and began working in the City Market at seven years old in 1926.
-He served in World War II where he took part in the Battle of St. Lo, a key victory of the Nazis.
+The other was Joe Vitale.
+He was born in Omaha in 1919 and began working in the City Market at seven years old in 1926.
+He served in World War II, where he took part in the Battle of St. Lo, a key Allied victory.
 One third of those involved suffered serious injury or death.
-Joe suffered shell shock and returned to England.
+Vitale suffered shell shock and went to England to recover.
 After the war he returned to Omaha and the familiar market.
-He began working with Morris Roitstein, a vendor who operated a stand in the open-air City Market at 11th and Jackson Streets.
+He began working with Morris Roitstein, a vendor who operated a stand in the open-air City Market at 11th and Jackson Street.

 1938 Durham Museum fruit an vegetable stands in the City Market.

-The City Market at 11th and Jackson was formally organized in 1903.
-In those days it was mostly Italians, Jews and Syrians that operated stalls that were seven feet wide beneath a canopy.
-Most of the produce came from local farmers from East Omaha, Florence and Iowa.
-The farmers arrived when it was still dark to sell their produce including.
-When the wholesalers didn’t have enough locally, they would drive to Kansas City or Minneapolis and drive back the same day using blocks of ice to keep it fresh.
+The open-air market where Monaco and Vitale worked was the City Market downtown.
+Located at 11th and Jackson, the stalls had been in operation since the turn of the century.
+In those days it was mostly Italians, Jews, and Syrians who operated seven-foot-wide stalls that sat beneath a canopy.
+Back then, most of the produce came from local farmers from East Omaha, Florence, and across the Missouri River in Iowa.
+The farmers arrived in the wee hours when it was still dark to sell their produce.
+When the wholesalers didn’t have enough locally, they often drove to Kansas City or Minneapolis, loaded the produce, packed it with blocks of ice to keep it fresh, and returned the same day.

 Omaha World-Herald photo of the City Market.

-In the winters they sold Christmas trees while cutting steel drums in half to burn fires to keep warm.
-Later the drums were replaced with little shacks that were constructed in the back of the stalls.
-In the spring they sold plants.
-They arrived by 2 o’clock every morning to get their pick of the produce.
-Grocers arrived between five and six o’clock and purchased produce and proceed to deliver it to the neighborhood grocery stores for sale to its customers.
+The items they sold changed throughout the season so that they could continue to earn enough money to feed their families.
+In the winters, those same dealers sold Christmas trees and used steel drums, which they cut in half to burn fires to keep warm.
+The drums were later replaced with little shacks that were constructed in the back of the stalls.
+Once the weather warmed up, they abandoned the shacks and sold plants.
+When it came time to sell produce again, they arrived by 2 o’clock every morning to get their pick.
+Grocers arrived between five and six in the morning and, after purchasing their produce, delivered it to their stores for sale to customers.

 1964 Monaco & Vitale Fruit & Vegetables spot in the Old Market.

-The volume of business proved to to be too much for Sam to handle alone so he offered his longtime friend, Joe, a partnership in the business around 1963 at which point they moved to the southeast corner of 11th and Howard – the best location of any of the produce dealers.
-By that time they had three trucks and delivered all over town.
+After Rosso retired, business became too much for Monaco to handle on his own, leaving him to look for a new partner.
+Around 1963 he offered his longtime friend Vitale a partnership in the business.
+At that point, the duo moved to the southeast corner of 11th and Howard, the best location of any of the produce dealers.
+They had three trucks making deliveries across town.

 Omaha World-Herald photo of Joe Vitale with the Moncao Vitale sign behind him.

-The expansion of Eppley Airfield killed many of the gardening plots in East Omaha while the prevalence of supermarket chains which bought produce from everywhere, not just locally, caused many of the wholesalers in the area to close starting in the 1960s.
-The number of gardeners renting stalls dropped from 50 to six in 1963.
-In 1964 the land on the northeast corner of 11th and Jackson that comprised the City Market was sold to Bernard Weiss who operated two downtown parking lots.
-The stalls and the overhead steel canopies were soon removed and the area was turned into a paid parking lot.
+Many of the wholesalers started to vacate their stalls in the 1960s.
+Among the primary causes was the continued expansion of Eppley Airfield, which killed many of the gardening plots in East Omaha.
+Making matters worse was the fact that large supermarket chains bought produce from everywhere and not just locally.
+As a result, the number of gardeners renting stalls in the City Market dropped from 50 to six in 1963.
+Just one year later, the land on the northeast corner of 11th and Jackson was sold to Bernard Weiss, who operated two downtown parking lots.
+The stalls and the overhead steel canopies were soon removed and the area was turned into a paid parking lot, where it remains to this day.

 1970 Durham Museum photo of Sam Monaco watering flowers outside of his stand at 11th and Howard.

-By 1968 the retail business had ceased and they were strictly wholesale.
-They were the last of the old time produce dealers and the only ones still handling local vegetables.
-By 1988 Sam Monaco had retired from the business while Joe Vitale continued to operate from the corner location.
-Despite offers for much more money, the Mercer’s who owned many of the buildings in the Old Market honored its verbal agreement with him by telling him he could stay there as long as he wanted.
-It was a fair trade as Joe provided atmosphere to the up-and-coming entertainment district.
-By that time he had just a single truck and bought from food wholesalers rather than farmers.
-He continued to sell to grocery stores including Baker’s as he had for decades.
+The changes caused Monaco and Vitale to cease the retail side of the business and focus strictly on wholesale.
+By now, they were the last of the old-time produce dealers and the only ones still selling local vegetables.
+Monaco retired by 1988 while Vitale continued to operate from the same corner in an area that had now completed its transformation to an entertainment district with boutique shops, restaurants, and bars.
+The Mercer family, which owned many of the buildings in the area, chose to honor its verbal agreement by refusing offers for more money.
+Instead, they allowed Vitale to remain as long as he desired.
+It was a fair trade, as he provided the area with atmosphere and a hint of nostalgia.
+By this time he operated just a single truck and bought from food wholesalers rather than farmers.
+He continued to sell to Baker’s and other grocery stores as he had for decades.

 The corner of 11th and Howard today where Monaco and Vitale had sold produce for so long.
 Notice the faded Monaco Vitale sign on the wall.